Flow (psychology): Workplace

 Csikszentmihályi argues that with increased experiences of flow, people experience "growth towards complexity".
 People flourish as their achievements grow and with that comes development of increasing "emotional, cognitive, and social complexity."
 Creating a workplace atmosphere that allows for flow and growth, Csikszentmihályi argues, can increase the happiness and achievement of employees.
 An increasingly popular way of promoting greater flow in the workplace is using the "serious play" facilitation methods.
-Some commercial organisations have used the concept of flow in building corporate branding and identity, for example, The Floow Limited, which created its company brand from the concept.

-Barriers

-There are, however, barriers to achieving flow in the workplace.
-In his chapter "Why Flow Doesn't Happen on the Job," Csikszentmihályi argues the first reason that flow does not occur is that the goals of one's job are not clear.
-He explains that while some tasks at work may fit into a larger, organization plan, the individual worker may not see where their individual task fits it.
-Second, limited feedback about one's work can reduce motivation and leaves the employee unaware of whether or not they did a good job.
-When there is little communication of feedback, an employee may not be assigned tasks that challenge them or seem important, which could potentially prevent an opportunity for flow.
+Implications

 In the study "Predicting flow at work: Investigating the activities and job characteristics that predict flow states at work", Karina Nielsen and Bryan Cleal used a 9-item flow scale to examine predictors of flow at two levels: activity level (such as brainstorming, problem solving, and evaluation) and at a more stable level (such as role clarity, influence, and cognitive demands).
 They found that activities such as planning, problem solving, and evaluation predicted transient flow states, but that more stable job characteristics were not found to predict flow at work.
 This study can help us identify which task at work can be cultivated and emphasized in order to help employees experience flow on the job.
 In her article in Positive Psychology News Daily, Kathryn Britton examines the importance of experiencing flow in the workplace beyond the individual benefits it creates.
 She writes, "Flow isn't just valuable to individuals; it also contributes to organizational goals.
 For example, frequent experiences of flow at work lead to higher productivity, innovation, and employee development (Csikszentmihályi, 1991, 2004).
 So finding ways to increase the frequency of flow experiences can be one way for people to work together to increase the effectiveness of their workplaces."

-Outcomes

-Positive experiences
+Effects

 Books by Csikszentmihályi suggest that enhancing the time spent in flow makes our lives more happy and successful.
 Flow experiences are predicted to lead to positive affect as well as to better performance.
 For example, delinquent behavior was reduced in adolescents after two years of enhancing flow through activities.

-People who have experienced flow, describe the following feelings:
+People who have experienced flow, describe the following feeling: